List of early settlers of Rhode Island: Providence civil compact, 1637

-Several young men were admitted as inhabitants to Providence before the settlement was a year old, but they were discontented with their position and wanted to be able to vote and otherwise have equality with the older settlers.
-The following resolution was adopted in a town meeting on August 20, 1637 and is sometimes called the "civil compact."
-The 1637 date was on the original town records, but when they were transcribed in 1800, the page containing that date was missing.
+The 1637 Providence Civil Compact (sometimes referred to as the "Scott Petition") was a foundational agreement signed by thirteen settlers of the Towne of Providence in which they pledged obedience to the decisions of local government—but only in "civil things."
 The text of the resolution is as follows:

 We, whose names are hereunder, desirous to inhabit in the town of Providence, do promise to subject ourselves in active or passive obedience to all such orders or agreements as shall be made for public good of our body, in an orderly way, by the major assent of the present inhabitants, master of families, incorporated together into a town fellowship, and others whom they shall admit unto them only in civil things.